JuanCalvinRaymond/DiscordBot/README.md

 Add 'TS()' around the time you want to convert, and the bot will parse it and return with the message containing the timestamp.
 Supported format: hh, hh:mm, hh:mm:ss, hh am/pm. hh:mm am/pm, hh:mm:ss am/pm

-Argument:
+Check time every minute and ping static when raid time is starting.

+Argument:\n
 Timezone: Enter your local timezone.
 Ex. -5 (EST)/ -4(ET).
-If this is not passed, the bot will use EST as the default timezone
+If this is not passed, the bot will use EST as the default timezone\n
 Format: Add the word 'Full' for a full date/time format.

 Example: TS(16:00:00 -5 Full), TS(15), TS(06 PM -5), TS(3 -5 Full)